-In this introductory programme you’ll learn that although there are plenty of opportunities for potentiallylucrative and very varied work, to be a successful voiceover artist takes more than having a nice voice.
+In this introductory programme you’ll learn that although there are plenty of opportunities for potentially lucrative and very varied work, to be a successful voiceover artist takes more than having a nice voice.
 Much more.
-But try not to be daunted as most of the skills are ones which you might already have – you’ll just need to adapt and refine them.
+But try not to be daunted as most of the skills are ones that you might already have – you’ll just need to adapt and refine them.
 I’ll show you how.
-ACCESS the FREE VOICEOVER COURSE today.
+ACCESS the FREE VOICEOVER WEBINAR today.

-How do you get a job doing voice overs?
+How do you get a Voice over industry jobs?

 Voice over artists are in demand and for some voice over talent this means they are busy juggling hundreds of freelance gigs.
 For others, voice acting is simply a way to earn some extra money on the side.
-Freelance voice work is out there but how do you get it?
+Freelance voice over jobs are out there but how do you get them?

 There’s been loads of changes and developments to the industry and particularly how a voiceover worked in years gone by.
 To help you understand this, let’s travel back 20 years or so, around about the time I did my first session.”